 You do NOT need to register for before care or after care.
 These services are included in the price of camp.
 You can drop off your child(ren) as early at 8:30 a.m. and pick up as late as 5:30 p.m.

 Lunch + Snacks

-Lunchtime at Bit Space will generally fall between noon and 1:00 depending on the number of classes and the morning activities.
+Lunchtime at Bit Space will generally fall between 12:00 and 1:00.
 Eating a good breakfast is vital to the attention and energy needed for great making.
 Please send your child full and ready to make.
 Bit Space is nut-free.
 Please pack lunches and snacks for your children that are free of peanuts and tree nuts.
 Bit Space allows time for snacks during the day.

 If your child is showing signs of illness or has a fever, we ask that you strongly consider keeping the child home for that day of camp.
 We will notify the listed caregivers and request an early pickup for any camper who has a fever or is clearly ill during the camp session.
 Please be sure to let our staff know if your child has any medical issues of which we should be aware.